 1. Start With What You Have

 The first vlogging tip might also be the most important.
-And is primarily targeted for people thinking about getting into travel vlogging.
+And is primarily targeted at people thinking about getting into travel vlogging.

 With the power and quality offered by a simple smartphone camera today, there are really no excuses not to get started right away.
 If you wait to get the best camera, drone, or that exciting new piece of gear, you risk not getting started at all.
 Instead, use the gear you have available.